drand/website/docs/operator/deploy.md

 ---
-title: Deploy
+title: Deployment
 description: Learn how to deploy a drand node onto your network.
 sidebarDepth: 2
 ---

-# Drand node deployment guide
+# Deployment guide

 This document explains in details the workflow to have a working group of drand nodes generate randomness.
 On a high-level, the workflow looks like this: